Q: What do I need in order to use the Library’s databases or downloadable econtent?

 Q: What happens if my library card is expired?

-A: You must come in to the library and speak with a circulation staff member so we can update your contact information.
+A: You can come in to the library or call the reference desk: (415) 389-4292 x3 so we can update your contact information.
 You will keep your same library card and same library card # and pin.

 Q: What happens if I do not know my pin #?